stwind/stwind.github.io/src/posts/angularity.md

 ---
-title: The Angularity Is Here
 time: 2014-05-22T11:33:10+08:00
 ---
+# The Angularity Is Here

 One thing that I had been keep neglecting is [AngularJS](https://angularjs.org/), because I back then was a [BackboneJS](http://backbonejs.org/) lover, purist of HTML markup, skeptics of MVVM's flexibility, and doubter of the neccessity of another module system rather than [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) or [RequireJS](http://requirejs.org/).
 One last reason is that if [WebComponents](http://webcomponents.org/) will be ultimate future, why AngularJS now.